joelborellis/MCP-server-fastapi-containerapp/server/README.md

    sh deploy_server_aca_ssh.sh
 ```

+Check the output message to get the MCP Server's KEY and URL.

 ## Notes
 - The server must be running before clients can connect.
-- Ensure your `.env` file is properly configured.
+- Ensure your `.env` file is properly configured with Azure OpenAI endpoint and MCP Server info.

 For more details, see comments and docstrings in each server script.